fabioacl/PortugueseClinicalNER/README.md

 Lopes, Fábio and Teixeira, César and Oliveira, Hugo Gonçalo.
 2019 Contributions to Clinical Named Entity Recognition in Portuguese.
 In <em> Proceedings of the 18th BioNLP Workshop and Shared Task</em>, pages 223--233, Florence, Italy.
 Association for Computational Linguistics.

-The dataset was also used in the following paper:
+The dataset was also used in the following papers:

 @InProceedings{lopes_etal:epia2019,\
 author="Lopes, F{\'a}bio and Teixeira, C{\'e}sar and Gon{\c{c}}alo Oliveira, Hugo",\